hafiizzainudin/BigBang/README.md

 ## How to View Output (output.json)

 ### Option 1: View in Code Editor
-a) Open the folder where output.json is saved.
+- Open the folder where output.json is saved.
-b) Right-click on output.json and choose "Open with" → Any Code Editor (e.g., VS Code, Notepad++).
+- Right-click on output.json and choose "Open with" → Any Code Editor (e.g., VS Code, Notepad++).

 ### Option 2: Use Command Prompt (cmd)
-a) cd Path\To\Output.json\Folder (Replace Path\To\Output.json\Folder with the actual folder location of your files)
+- cd Path\To\Output.json\Folder (Replace Path\To\Output.json\Folder with the actual folder location of your files)
-b) Run command "type output.json"
+- Run command "type output.json"